manas-shinde/movies-list/README.md

 # Movie List React App

-This is a React app that displays a list of movies retrieved from hardcoded values in a JavaScript file.
-It provides a simple and intuitive user interface for viewing and interacting with the movie list.
+This elegantly designed React application presents a visually appealing and user-friendly interface to showcase a curated collection of movies.
+The movie data is seamlessly retrieved from a hardcoded JavaScript file, ensuring a seamless browsing experience for users.
+With its intuitive design, users can effortlessly explore and interact with the movie list, enhancing their overall viewing pleasure.

 ## Installation